top of page

 A man is picking up waste with a stick holding a white colour waste disposing bag

 Not surprisingly, these numbers alarm us about the pressing necessity for us to adopt waste management techniques to promote a sustainable life.
-Planet fitness hinges on the eco-friendly choices we make today to protect and promote sustainability in the world we call home.
+Planet Fitness hinges on our eco-friendly choices today to protect and promote sustainability in the world we call home.
+Before setting out on our path toward the destination of waste management and green homes, it is essential to grasp the far-reaching consequences of waste on our environment that prevent sustainable life.
+Hurdles to a green-life

 The biggest hurdle, waste or trash, is any material, substance, or item that is discarded, no longer needed, or considered to have no further use in its current form.
 Trash can take various forms, including solid waste (household trash and industrial refuse), liquid waste (wastewater and chemical byproducts), and gaseous waste (emissions from industrial processes).
 The volume of waste materials generated is intricately linked to factors such as economic activity, consumption patterns, and the expanding global population.